544th Intelligence, Surveillance and Reconnaissance Group: History

+In 1979 the 544th was designated as a Major Command Special Activity and on 15 October 1979, was redesignated the 544th Strategic Intelligence Wing.
+The 544th was redesignated the 544th Intelligence Wing on 1 September 1991, still at Offutt, and then inactivated on 1 June 1992.

 On 7 September 1993, Colonel Eric Larson became the commander of the newly reactivated 544th Intelligence Group at Peterson Air Force Base, Colorado, part of Air Force Intelligence Command.
 Colonel Maurizio Calabrese assumed command of the 544th on 27 June 2018.
 In 2000, the 544th received one of its many Air Force Outstanding Unit Award.
 The award did not extend to the detachments' host commands such as the Naval Security Group Activities Sabana Seca and Sugar Grove.
 Their support in terms of infrastructure, technical equipment and facilities, allowed the detachments to accomplish their mission.
 The group also provided support to Detachment 45 of the Air Force Technical Applications Center.
 The group was inactivated on 24 July 2020 when it was replaced by Space Delta 7 of the United States Space Force.

-On 26 September 2022, the group was reactivated as a part of Air Combat Command with the headquarters relocating to Buckley Space Force Base, Colorado under the command of Colonel Ronald Hopkins.
-Airmen at the 544th Intelligence, Surveillance and Reconnaissance Group lead the Air Force in executing overhead technical signals intelligence and overhead persistent infrared operations.
-They partner closely with base agencies to produce integrated intelligence that is critical to the security of the United states.
-The group is comprised of three squadrons (566th Intelligence Squadron, 18th Intelligence Squadron, 26th Intelligence Squadron), all co-located at Buckley Space Force Base, Colorado, as well as one detachment in Australia.
+On 26 September 2022, the group was reactivated as a part of Air Combat Command with the headquarters at Buckley Space Force Base, Colorado under the command of Colonel Ronald Hopkins.
+Airmen at the 544th Intelligence, Surveillance and Reconnaissance Group execute overhead technical signals intelligence and overhead persistent infrared operations.
+They partner with base agencies to produce integrated intelligence that is critical to the security of the United states.
+The group is composed of three squadrons (566th Intelligence Squadron, 18th Intelligence Squadron, 26th Intelligence Squadron), all located at Buckley Space Force Base, as well as one detachment in Australia.